Camille Labelle, BSci

 In our first session, we’ll discuss what brought you to therapy and what you would like to see change.
 I will share with you my framework for working with clients, what you can expect from therapy, and answer your questions.
 Together, we’ll collaborate to identify and set goals for therapy based on what is most important to you.
 In our sessions, we will work at your pace to explore the factors that are maintaining your symptoms and address core issues.
 Throughout the process, we’ll develop concrete strategies for managing your symptoms and a framework for understanding your experiences that resonates with you.

-I am currently a counsellor at the Centre for Interpersonal Relationships under the supervision of Dr. Genevieve Boudreault, C.Psych., and I have experience working with clients who have a variety of backgrounds and counselling goals.
+I am currently a therapist at the Centre for Interpersonal Relationships under the supervision of Dr. Genevieve Boudreault, C.Psych., and I have experience working with clients who have a variety of backgrounds and counselling goals.
 I have also worked as a counsellor at York University’s Student Counselling, Health and Wellbeing Centre, providing video counselling to students during the COVID-19 pandemic.
 During a challenging time, I was grateful to be able to offer support and guide my clients to achieve their goals and thrive.
 I am currently completing my Masters in Psychology degree at Adler Graduate Professional School in Toronto, and I have a Bachelor’s of Science from the University of Toronto, with a double major in Psychology and Sexual Diversity Studies.
 Throughout my work and school experience, I have been involved in several initiatives to support 2SLGBTQ+ communities and advocate for student mental health.

 I strongly believe that mental health practitioners have a responsibility to advocate for the communities they serve and be active members of their professional organizations.
 I am a member of the Canadian Psychological Association, the Ontario Psychological Association, and the Ontario Association of Mental Health Professionals.